NicLandajo/comfyui-preview-image-monitor/README.md

 Documentation: On the works.
 Youtube tutorial coming soon too.

 #
-Support: A small donation—even the price of a coffee— from freelancers, studios, agencies, or any member of the community helps.
+Support: A small donation helps a lot.
 THANK YOU!

 Donation links:
 https://buymeacoffee.com/nicolaslandajo